-Bridger, Bangtail, and Crazy Mountains Geographic Area, Crazy Mountains and Blacktail Peak Backcountry Areas.
-The Blacktail Peak Backcountry area is not suitable for summer motorized transport.
-The backcountry area is suitable for winter motorized over-snow transport.
-The backcountry area is not suitable for mechanized transport, except use of game carts (BC-SUIT-BPBCA-01).
-The backcountry area is not suitable for motorized transport.
-The Crazy Mountains Backcountry Area is suitable for mechanized transport.
-Mountain biking is suitable only on approved system mountain biking routes (BC-SUIT-CMBCA-01).
+Bridger, Bangtail, and Crazy Mountains Geographic Area, Blacktail Peak and Crazy Mountains Backcountry Areas.
+The Blacktail Peak Backcountry area would not be suitable for summer motorized transport.
+The backcountry area would be suitable for winter motorized over-snow transport.
+The backcountry area would not be suitable for mechanized transport, except use of game carts (BC-SUIT-BPBCA-01).
+The Crazy Mountains Backcountry Area would not be suitable for motorized transport or for mechanized transport, except use of game carts (BC-SUIT-CMBCA-01).

-Madison, Henrys Lake, Gallatin Mountains Geographic Area, Buffalo Horn, West Pine, Cowboy Heaven and Lionhead.
+Madison, Henrys Lake, Gallatin Mountains Geographic Area, Buffalo Horn, West Pine, South Cottonwood, and Lionhead.
 The Buffalo Horn Backcountry Area is not as large as proposed in alternative E; it does not include the Gallatin Crest.
-In this backcountry area, current mountain bike trails and motorized trails, summer or winter, would remain suitable for those recreation uses, mountain biking would be suitable only on approved system mountain biking routes (MG-SUIT-BHBCA-01).
+In this backcountry area, current mountain bike trails and motorized trails, summer, or winter, would remain suitable for those recreation uses, mountain biking would be suitable only on approved system routes (MG-SUIT-BHBCA-01).
 Trails on the Gallatin Crest are not included in the backcountry area and those trails would not be available for motorized or mechanized transport if the wilderness study area were released by Congress.
 New recreation events would not be allowed in this backcountry area (MG-STD-BHBCA-02).

-The West Pine Backcountry Area is not suitable for motorized transport.
-The backcountry area is suitable for mechanized transport.
-Mountain biking is suitable only on approved system mountain biking routes (MG-SUIT-WPBCA-01).
+The West Pine Backcountry Area would not be suitable for motorized transport.
+The backcountry area would be suitable for mechanized transport.
+Mountain biking would be suitable only on approved system routes (MG-SUIT-WPBCA-01).
 The preferred alternative includes an objective to create at least one opportunity to enhance non-motorized trail connectivity by connecting existing trails to create loop rides or to connect to other parts of the trail network (MG-OBJ-WPBCA-01).
 New recreation events would not be allowed in this backcountry area (MG-STD-WPBCA-02).

-The Cowboy Heaven Backcountry Area is not suitable for motorized transport.
-The backcountry area is suitable for mechanized transport.
-Mountain biking is suitable only on approved system mountain biking routes (MG-SUIT-CBHBCA-01).
+The South Cottonwood Backcountry Area would not be suitable for motorized transport.
+The backcountry area would be suitable for mechanized transport.
+Mountain biking would be suitable only on approved system routes (MG-SUIT-SCBCA-01).

-The Lionhead Backcountry Area is not suitable for motorized transport.
-The backcountry area is suitable for mechanized transport.
-Mountain biking is suitable only on approved system mountain biking routes (MG-SUIT-LHBCA-01).
+The Lionhead Backcountry Area would not be suitable for motorized transport.
+The backcountry area would be suitable for mechanized transport.
+Mountain biking would be suitable only on approved system routes (MG-SUIT-LHBCA-01).
+New mountain bike trails could not be constructed or designated, except for reroutes of existing trails (MG-STD-LHBCA-02).
 The Lionhead Backcountry Area boundary was adjusted to coincide with the winter motorized recreation opportunity spectrum mapping, and no existing winter motorized use would be changed by the backcountry area allocation.
-New trails are not prohibited in this backcountry area.
+New non-motorized, non-mountain biking trails are not prohibited in this backcountry area.

-In backcountry areas (and key linkage areas) where mountain biking would be suitable only on approved system mountain biking routes, site-specific analysis subsequent to plan approval would be undertaken to comply with plan suitability, and could further identify and delineate the trail opportunities and uses in these areas.
+In backcountry areas (and key linkage areas) where mountain biking would be suitable only on approved system routes, site-specific analysis subsequent to plan approval would be undertaken to comply with plan suitability, and could further identify and delineate the trail opportunities and uses in these areas.